Mark Spencer (British politician)

-Mark Steven Spencer (born 20 January 1970) is a British politician serving as Minister of State for Food, Farming and Fisheries since 2022.
+Sir Mark Steven Spencer (born 20 January 1970) is a British politician who served as Minister of State for Food, Farming and Fisheries between 2022 and 2024.
 He previously served as Leader of the House of Commons and Lord President of the Council from February to September 2022 and as Chief Whip from 2019 to 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for Sherwood since 2010.
+A member of the Conservative Party, he served as Member of Parliament (MP) for Sherwood from 2010 until 2024, when he lost his seat in the 2024 General election.

 Early life

 Spencer was born on 20 January 1970.
 He attended Lambley Primary School and the Colonel Frank Seely School in Calverton, Nottinghamshire.
 He then qualified at Shuttleworth Agricultural College in Bedfordshire, before joining the family farm business.
 A former dairy farm, the business diversified into growing potatoes and vegetables and producing free-range eggs, beef and lamb, and employing around 50 local people.
 Spencer was chairman of the National Federation of Young Farmers' Clubs from 1999 to 2000.
 Spencer was a trustee of The Royal Agricultural Society of England and for three years, the honorary show director of the Royal Show.
 Additionally, he is a fellow of the Royal Agricultural Society.

 Spencer is a past vice-chairman of school governors of Woodborough Woods Foundation School, where he was chairman of the Disciplinary Committee.
 As chairman of the Lambley Playground Fund, he helped raise over £100,000 to provide new play equipment in the village and he is also trustee of the Core Centre Calverton, an adult education centre.
 Spencer is the President of Bilsthorpe Heritage Museum.

 In May 2001, Spencer unsuccessfully stood as a Conservative Party candidate for the Nottinghamshire County Council seat of Hucknall.
 However, in 2003 he gained the third seat in the safe Conservative ward of Ravenshead on Gedling District Council; he retained this seat at the local elections in 2007.
 In 2005, Spencer contested a different ward for the Nottinghamshire County Council elections and won the seat of Calverton for the Conservatives; he retained this seat at the local elections in 2009 with an increased majority.
 In 2006, Spencer was appointed Shadow Spokesman for Community Safety and Partnership for Nottinghamshire County Council.